MMOU: A Massive Multi-Task Omni Understanding and Reasoning Benchmark for Long and Complex Real-World Videos: Results Analysis

-\textbf{Overall Performance.} Table~\ref{tab:open_ended_eval_table} reports open-ended evaluation scores across eight models.
-Gemini~2.5~Pro leads with an overall score of 3.90, outperforming Qwen3-Omni-30B-Instruct (2.86) and other models such as OmniVinci (2.64) and Qwen3-Omni-30B-Thinking (2.66).
 Other models score notably lower: Gemma~3n, Audio~Flamingo~3, Qwen2.5-VL-7B, and Qwen3-VL-8B range from 1.76 to 2.37 overall.
 This spread indicates that open-ended evaluation clearly separates model capability: weaker models fail to perform well when required to produce free-form, grounded answers rather than selecting from options.
 Among the top models, Gemini~2.5~Pro and Qwen3-Omni-30B both achieve strong Faithfulness (3.80 and 3.36) and Clarity (4.62 and 4.62), suggesting they articulate responses clearly and avoid egregious hallucinations.
 However, Correctness (3.71 vs.\ 2.27) and Completeness (3.86 vs.\ 2.34) remain considerably lower even for these models, indicating ongoing challenges in accurately comprehending and fully addressing open-ended questions.

 \textbf{Skill-Specific Analysis.} Figure~\ref{fig:open_ended_heatmap} shows performance variation on open-ended evaluation across skill categories for Gemini~2.5~Pro.
 Holistic Reasoning achieves the highest scores on Correctness (4.24), Completeness (4.34), and Faithfulness (4.18), whereas Counting is the most challenging category, with the lowest scores on all three dimensions (Correctness 3.01, Completeness 3.27, Faithfulness 3.50).
 Completeness is generally at or above Correctness across categories.
 Faithfulness is strong for Holistic Reasoning (4.18) and Object Interaction (3.97), but relatively lower for Counting (3.50) and Spurious Correlations (3.75).
 Clarity remains consistently high across all skill types (4.50--4.70), indicating that responses are well-articulated even when overall scores vary.